 Patients experience excruciating pain from the ulcers and can lose their ability to walk or use their hands.
 This means that they have less food to eat and even less hope for their future because they cannot work.
 The extreme pain makes it difficult for people to live happily, and children like Annie have to stay home because they can’t travel to school with their swollen, painful limbs.

 With early diagnosis, 80% of cases can be cured.
-Rifampicin, streptomycin, and clarithromycin are antibiotics that can effectively control Buruli ulcer.
+Antibiotics can effectively control Buruli ulcer.
 Surgery and rehabilitation can also help to heal their wounds and improve their mobility.

 But many people have a hard time getting medical care.
 There aren’t many health workers who are trained to recognize and diagnose Buruli ulcer in rural regions, and treatments tend to be delayed.
 People suffer in pain for longer, and the disease can progress to a point where it becomes difficult to treat.
 This is why they call it the eternal sore.